soldair/node-qrcode/README.md

     errorCorrectLevel

 Can be one of the values in `qrcode.errorCorrectLevel`.
-Can be a string. one of `"minumum","medium","high","max"`.
+Can be a string. one of `"minimum","medium","high","max"`.
 If `undefined`, defaults to H which is max error correction.
 If invalid value, defaults to minimum error correction.